MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 Once a device is migrated to use the streamlined method and the device establishes successful communication with the EDR command & control channel, the value is represented as *streamlined*.

-If you move the device back to the regular method, the value will be "standard".
+If you move the device back to the regular method, the value is *standard*.

 For devices that have not yet attempted to reonboard, the value will remain blank.